9 quick tips to help your business achieve GDPR compliance

 5. Ensure your data processors are up to speed

-It’s worth taking the time to assess every service provider and individual who processes personal data for you.
+It’s worth taking the time to assess every service provider and the individuals who process personal data for you.
 It’s important they fully understand the changes that have come along and that they are taking responsibility for them.
 Training would likely be beneficial and it’s also important to continually monitor, report and audit.
 You can undertake regular PIA (Privacy Impact Assessments) to review processes and to deal with any required remedial action.

 6. Understand your client’s rights